salah559/phpodh/replit.md

 ```

 ### Adding Sample Data
-Currently the database is empty.
-You can add products through:
+The database contains a sample product for testing.
+You can add more products through:
 1. The admin panel (after setting up Firebase and logging in)
 2. Direct SQL inserts via SQLite
+3. Using the API endpoints with proper authentication

 ## Production Deployment Considerations
 When deploying to production (outside Replit):